guybedford/proposal-export-star-default/README.md

 where `a.js` and `b.js` are exactly as in the previous example.

-> The above syntax is based on the [export default from proposal](https://github.com/leebyron/ecmascript-export-default-from), although any method of setting the local default export directly would work here.
+> The above syntax is based on the [export default from proposal](https://github.com/leebyron/ecmascript-export-default-from), although `export {default} from './a.js'` would work equivalently here.

 The inclusion of the explicit default export then avoids the previous ambiguous SyntaxError.